mmalecki/nibbler/README.md

 So I decided to build something like that.
 What distinguishes Nibbler from the
 rest:

-  * Tight integration with the ecosystem.
+  * Integration with the ecosystem.
 Nibbler uses Node.js and instead of creating a DSL for performing actions on remote servers, Nibbler uses runners, which implement Node.js `child_process` API but act on the remote.

   * npm.
 Nibbler and its modules are all in npm.
 You can install them as development dependencies.
 Nibbler modules heavily reuse existing npm modules.
     This also means no core modules - core is where modules die.

+Those two things allowed me to develop modules and deploy really fast - using APIs and ecosystems which I didn't have to learn allowed me to move quicker.